PG&E to Record Unprecedented Charge to Cover Losses from 2017 Wine Country Fires

 Lieff Cabraser Attorneys Named as Counsel in the North Bay Fires Litigation

-On March 6, 2018, Judge Karnow appointed Lieff Cabraser founding partner Elizabeth Cabraser and firm partner Lexi Hazam as Chairs of the Class Action Committee in the consolidated lawsuits relating to losses from the 2017 Wine Country Fires.
+On March 6, 2018, Judge Karnow appointed Lieff Cabraser partner Elizabeth Cabraser and firm partner Lexi Hazam as Chairs of the Class Action Committee in the consolidated lawsuits relating to losses from the 2017 Wine Country Fires.
 Ms. Cabraser and Ms. Hazam were also appointed to the Individual Plaintiffs Executive Committee in the litigation.
 Read a copy of Judge Karnow’s Order.

 PG&E Does About-Face on Automatic Power Line Restorers